AmyBdev/spendingTracker/README.md

 # spendingTracker
-Takes CSV financial statements and calculates total spending per category.
+The application leverages the Matplotlib and Pandas libraries to manipulate CSV financial statements, employing advanced data formatting techniques and performing intricate calculations to determine expenditures.